 Every five years, members vote to continue the BID for another five years.
-The BID at the Angel was established in 2007, voted in again in 2011 and 2016.
+The BID at the Angel was established in 2007, voted in again in 2011, 2016 and most recently in 2021.

 In 2007 businesses in the Angel voted overwhelmingly to set up a BID to improve the trading environment.
-The ideas were simple – making it safer, cleaner and brighter.
-In 2011 they voted for us to continue with our work, and in 2016 they again voted resoundingly for us to continue.
+The ideas were simple – making it safer, cleaner, brighter and stronger.
+In 2011, 2016 and 2021 they voted resoundingly for us to continue with our work.

 WHAT DO BUSINESSES PAY?

 BID LEVY RULES